-On a careful consideration of all the relevant material placed before us, I would hold that the Petitioner had failed to adduce sufficient material to satisfy us that it would be expedient to make order for the transfer of the civil case from the District Court of Panadura to any other appropriate Court under any of the limbs of section 46(1) of the Act, namely; (a), (b),(c) or (d).
+On a careful consideration of all the relevant material placed before us, I would hold that the Petitioner has failed to adduce sufficient grounds to satisfy us that it would be expedient to make order for the transfer of the criminal case from the Magistrate Court of Panadura to any other appropriate Court under any of the limbs of section 46(1) of the Act, namely; (a), (b),(c) or (d).

-Hence, I would hold that, the Petitioner had failed to adduce sufficient grounds for a transfer of the civil case from the District Court of Panadura to any other appropriate Court even under section 46(1)(d) of the Act.
+Hence, I would hold that, the Petitioner has failed to adduce sufficient grounds for a transfer of the criminal case from the Magistrate Court of Panadura to any other appropriate Court even under section 46(1)(d) of the Act.